shubham1592/Flutter_imageList/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## ABOUT
+This is basically an app that pulls an http request to fetch a json file from https://jsonplaceholder.typicode.com/photos and extracts the id, title, image url and displays in on the app in a vertical layout each time the ADD button is pressed.
+Made with Flutter and Dart on Android Studio

+### Shubham Kumar